Moment to Moment

-Moment to Moment is a 1966 American neo noir psychological thriller film directed by Mervyn LeRoy and starring Jean Seberg, Honor Blackman and Sean Garrison.
+Moment to Moment is a 1966 American neo-noir psychological thriller film directed by Mervyn LeRoy and starring Jean Seberg, Honor Blackman and Sean Garrison.

 Plot

 Kay Stanton lives on the French Riviera with her psychiatrist husband Neil Stanton and son Tommy.
 One day while Neil is away, Kay meets American naval ensign Mark, and they begin an affair.
-Kay realizes that she does love her husband and tries to break off the relationship.
+Kay realizes that she does love her husband and tries to discontinue the relationship.
 While arguing with Mark, Kay accidentally shoots him.
-With the help of her friend Daphne, she dumps his body into a ravine, then calls the police anonymously to tell them of its location.
+With the help of her friend Daphne, she dumps Mark's body into a ravine and then calls the police anonymously to report its location.

-Later, Neil gets a request from the police to help an amnesiac victim recovering from a gunshot wound.
-The man is revealed to be Mark, who manages to regain his memory but does not betray Kay.
-Neil realizes the truth as well, but is certain that his wife really loves him.
+Later, the police ask Neil to help an amnesiac gunshot victim.
+The man is revealed to be Mark, who regains his memory but does not betray Kay.
+Neil realizes the truth as well but is certain that his wife really loves him.